Anthosachne falcis: Threats

 Anthosachne falcis is designated At Risk - Declining.
 While no specific threats have been identified, it is found within a narrow range which is vulnerable to habitat loss, through increasing urbanisation, agricultural intensification, and the expansion of the Central Otago wine industry.

 Biology

 Anthosachne falcis is both chasmogamous (meaning it has flowers open to cross-pollination) and cleistogamous (with flowers that do not open), and is capable of self-pollination.

 It flowers from October-February, and then fruits from November-March, with seeds being dispersed by wind and attachment.

 Following the removal of cattle grazing from Lake Tekapo Scientific Reserve, A. falcis increased in abundance, despite a shared increase in the abundance of invasive hawkweeds (Pilosella officinarum).
-The results show that while A. falcis is potentially vulnerable to grazing, it is not vulnerable to the prominent dryland weed Pilosella.
+The results suggest that while A. falcis is potentially vulnerable to grazing, it is not vulnerable to the prominent dryland weed Pilosella.

 Taxonomy

 Before 1994, what is now considered A. falcis was considered part of the widespread species now called Anthosachne scabra, named Group Tekapo II.
 Then, along with A. sacandros, both species were described for the first time in the genus Elymus, as E. aprica and E. sacandros.
 In 2011, genetic analysis showed that the Australasian Elymus were distinct from Elymus elsewhere, and were moved into the resurrected genus Anthosachne, hence the present name Anthosachne falcis.